Historical Impact Assessment (HIA) Sudan exercise #

 ReliefWeb is actually an information platform for humanitarian response, but it also has a list of active and past disasters.

 Both databases list the same events for the most part.
-By comparing the two datasets and only selecting unique events, we receive a list of all significant flood events in Sudan and the timeframes of each event.
+By comparing the two datasets and only selecting unique events, we receive a list of all significant flood events in Sudan and the time frames of each event.
 This can easily be done in Excel

 Note